Life

 Is it possible to be an Advaithi and a Vaishnava?

-READ ALSO: How important is a subwoofer?
+READ ALSO: How is Mahabharata relevant today?

 Besides, Adi Shankaracharya himself was a Vaishnava, he composed many stotrams on the highest Lord as Vishnu.
 And confusingly enough he was also a Shaktha, Shaiva etc. Because one of the core philosophies of Advaitha is that the same ethereal Brahman underlies all existence and all forms.
 So yes, you can be an Advaithi and a Vaishnava.